11 Top-Rated Tourist Attractions in Montego Bay

 Overlooking the ocean, about 20 minutes from Montego Bay, Rose Hall Great House is a restored plantation home built in 1770.
 According to legend, Annie Palmer (the White Witch of Rose Hall) ruled here with cruelty and possessed black magic powers that would eventually seal her husband's grim fate.

-Today her home is decorated with furniture from the period, and visitors can tour the house during the day or opt for the spine-chilling candlelit night tour.
+Today, her home is decorated with furniture from the period, and you can tour the house during the day or opt for the spine-chilling candlelit night tour.
 Some claim to have seen the ghost of the White Witch drifting through the Great House.

 Address: Rose Hall Hwy, Rose Hall Estate, Rose Hall, Montego Bay

 Ziplining through Jamaica's jungle canopies gives you a unique perspective of this tropical island as well as a huge rush of adrenaline.
-Zipline Adventure Tours is a popular attraction for adventure seekers.
-Guests venture into the mountains on an off-roading adventure in a 6X6 Pinzgauer.
-Participants then learn about the sport before winging through the treetops along the longest ziplines in the Caribbean with fantastic views of the countryside below.
+Zipline Adventure Tours is one of the most popular companies.
+Trips include an off-roading mountain adventure in a 6X6 Pinzgauer.
+You then learn about the sport before winging through the treetops on the longest zipline in the Caribbean, with fantastic views of the countryside below.
 Tours also include tropical fruit tastings and refreshments.

 6 Croydon in the Mountains

 Tucked in the foothills of the Catadupa Mountains, Croydon in the Mountains is a 132-acre working plantation with magnificent views of the surrounding countryside.
 The plantation's main crops are coffee, pineapples, plantains, and citrus, and the plantation also produces honey.
-During the tour, visitors can learn about the different crops, sample the produce, and sip drinks made from the plantation's fresh fruit as they stroll around the beautiful grounds.
-Afterwards guests enjoy a barbecued lunch topped off with Jamaica Blue Mountain coffee.
+During the tour, you can learn about the different crops, sample the produce, and sip drinks made from the plantation's fresh fruit as you stroll around the beautiful grounds.
+After your tour, enjoy a barbecue lunch topped off with Jamaica Blue Mountain coffee.

 The central feature of Montego Bay, Sam Sharpe Square offers a gritty slice of important Jamaican history.
 It commemorates Sharpe, a slave and local Baptist deacon who advocated passive resistance to force the planters to comply with emancipation.
 Sharpe was hanged in what was then Charles Square.
 After independence, Sam Sharpe was made a National Hero and the square was named in his honor.
 Today, the square is packed with street vendors and traffic, but it's a key stop on most sightseeing tours.

 Also in the square, the Cage was built in 1806 as an overnight jail for runaway slaves, disorderly seamen, and vagrants.
 Two blocks east of the square, lies Burchell Memorial Church, established in 1824, where Samuel Sharpe was a deacon.
 His remains are buried in the vault.